sachaMorin/np-random-forest/README.md

 Three models were tested, consisting of 1, 64 and 128 trees respectively.
 Maximum depth was set to 8 for all forests. min_samples_split and min_samples_leaf were left to their default values, that is, 2 and 1.
-The idea was to allow individual trees to overfit and confirm that larger forests would lead to better generalization.
+The idea was to allow individual trees to overfit and confirm (yet again) that larger forests would lead to better generalization.

 Bootstrapping was allowed for all but the single-tree forest.

 The feature_search argument determines the search space when splitting a node.
 The single-tree model was set to search all features whereas the other two models were restricted to randomly search the floored square root of the total number of features (2 for Banknote and 7 for Sonar).
-This is effectively attribute selection at node-level.
+This is effectively random attribute selection at node-level.

-Booststrapping, restricted search space for splitting nodes and the large amount of learners in a random forest should all improve performance on the holdout set.
+Booststrapping, restricted search space when splitting nodes and the large amount of learners in a random forest should all improve performance on the holdout set.

 All experiments were run 10 times and averaged.
-The average test accuracy is as follows :
+The average test accuracy is as follows (both datasets have two classes) :

 Number of Trees | 1 | 64 | 128
 ----------|-------:|---------:|---: